IrsyadNurilhaq/IrsyadNurilhaq/README.md

 ### Hi there 👋
+\
+My name is Irsyad Nurilhaq from Indonesia.\
+I've been working as Software Engineer since 2018 and currently working as Frontend Engineer at [Maingame.com](https://www.maingame.com/)\
+:hammer_and_pick: Mainly working with Javascript.
+Currently learning React Native and all frontend stack.

 <!--
 **IrsyadNurilhaq/IrsyadNurilhaq** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.